jon-jacky/Piety/doc/baremachine.md

 ## Porting Python ##

-The Python interpreter must be adapted, or *ported*, to any environment where it runs.
+A Python interpreter must be adapted, or *ported*, to any environment where it runs.
 That environment is usually a conventional operating system, but it can be nothing more than a minimal connection to the machine's hardware, as in *NopSys* and *MicroPython* (below).